-- 1.1 On 9 March 2012, Mr Simon Bohm wrote to the Minister for Education and Child Development regarding the lack of information provided to parents following the gaoling of X. - 1.2 In his email Mr Bohm asks what DECD and the Minister are doing to support the children at [the metropolitan school]. - 1.3 Mr Bohm also asks what procedures and processes have been implemented to ensure such a situation does not occur again.
+- 1.1 On 9 March 2012, Mr Simon Bohm wrote to the Minister for Education and Child Development regarding the lack of information provided to parents following the gaoling of a former Director, Out of School Hours Care program, Largs Bay Schools. - 1.2 In his email Mr Bohm asks what DECD and the Minister are doing to support the children at Largs Bay Schools. - 1.3 Mr Bohm also asks what procedures and processes have been implemented to ensure such a situation does not occur again.